MicrosoftDocs/msteams-docs/msteams-platform/tabs/what-are-tabs.md

 ## Understand how tabs work

 A custom tab is declared in the app manifest of your app package.
-To include each webpage as a tab in your app, you must define a URL and a scope.
-You must add the [Teams JavaScript client SDK](/javascript/api/overview/msteams-client) to your page and call `microsoftTeams.initialize()` after your page loads.
+To include each webpage as a tab in your app, you must define a URL and a scope, add [Teams JavaScript client SDK](/javascript/api/overview/msteams-client) to your page and call `microsoftTeams.initialize()` after your page loads.
 Teams display your page, give you access to Teams-specific information, and allows you to take action based on the results.
 For example, the Teams client is running the **dark theme**.

-If you expose your tab within the channel or group or personal scope, you must present an <iframe\> HTML [content page](~/tabs/how-to/create-tab-pages/content-page.md) in your tab.
+If you choose to expose your tab within the channel or group or personal scope, you must present an <iframe\> HTML [content page](~/tabs/how-to/create-tab-pages/content-page.md) in your tab.
 For personal tabs, the content URL is set directly in your Teams app manifest by the `contentUrl` property in the `staticTabs` array.
-Your tab's content is same for the all users.
+Your tab's content is same for all the users.

 For channel or group tabs, create an additional configuration page that allows users to configure your content page URL by using URL query string parameters to load the appropriate content for that context.
 This is because your channel or group tab is added to multiple different teams or group chats.
-With each subsequent installation, your users can configure the tab to customize the user experience as needed.
+On each subsequent installation, your users can configure the tab and allows you to tailor the experience as needed.

 When users add or configure a tab, an URL associated with the tab is presented in the Teams UI.
 To configure a tab, add additional parameters to that URL.
 For example, when you add the Azure Boards tab, the configuration page allows you to choose the board that the tab loads.
 The configuration page URL is specified by the `configurationUrl` property in the `configurableTabs` array in your app manifest.